Payzone-UK/scottish_power_mock_api/README.md

 # Mock Soap API for the Scottish Power API

-This node server acts as a mock up of the Scottish Power 251-252 and 253-254 SOAP interfaces.
+This node server mocks the Scottish Power interfaces for end to end testing of the product server.

+It will respond to 251 (prepayment) and 253 (reversal) requests, with successful results.

+It was originally written as a development tool before the SP interfaces were ready.

 Its a development tool that should allow us to work on the project before the actual API is ready.